jhesketh/os-ansible-deployment-specs/template.rst

 If this is one part of a larger effort make it clear where this piece ends.
 In other words, what's the scope of this effort?

-Include where in the {{ cookiecutter.project_name }} tree hierarchy this will reside.
+Include where in the os-ansible-deployment tree hierarchy this will reside.

 Alternatives
 ------------